cabrittin/elegansbrainmap/README.md

 Once your MySQL databases and .cnf file are setup, you should be able run the scripts.

 ## Config file
 The file configs/config.ini points to default mat and data file which are required by the scripts.
+Most scripts assume that the file configs/config.ini, however, for most scripts you can pass a different config file with the -c flag.

 ## Generating paper figures
 Most paper figures can be generated with the paper_figures.py wrapper.
 For example,